Legacy Software Review: Microsoft

 In this edition of The ERP Advisor podcast, special guest Carly Shube joins us to explore the landscape of Microsoft legacy software and provide an outlook for the future.

-AX, NAV, GP, SL…in and amongst the acronyms lies a fascinating story of how Microsoft sidestepped building its own ERP by acquiring existing software.
+AX, Microsoft Dynamics NAV, GP, SL…in and amongst the acronyms lies a fascinating story of how Microsoft sidestepped building its own ERP by acquiring existing software.
 Or so it thought.

 Current users of Microsoft legacy software products may be wondering what the next steps are in their ERP journey.
 Should they follow the migration path that Microsoft has established in order to maintain relationships with current customers, or should they venture out into the market and select a brand-new platform?